mvysny/mvysny.github.io/_posts/2021-1-5-on-simplicity.md

 * Will it make maintenance easier?
 * Will it make my code more understandable for others?

+This is the idea behind the [Frameworkless Movenent](https://www.frameworklessmovement.org/) which contains more awesome links, for example the [8 lines of code](https://www.infoq.com/presentations/8-lines-code-refactoring/) amazing presentation.

 ## Readable Code

 > If you struggle to read the code, how the hell are you meant to fix it?

-You write code to express ideas to other developers; the ability of computers to execute that code is just a side-effect.
+You write code to express ideas to other developers; the ability of computers to execute that code is just a side effect.
 [Why code readability is important](https://thehosk.medium.com/why-code-readability-is-important-e0c228a238a)

 ## Kill Your Darlings